PARC’s mission: Forging proactive partnerships that facilitate conservation of amphibians, reptiles, and the places they live.

 Diversity training for PARC leadership: The DEITT led a diversity and inclusion workshop during the annual in-person meeting of PARC leadership held during the North American Wildlife and Natural Resources Conference in Norfolk, VA in March 2018.
 Led by Jeramie Strickland of the U.S. Fish and Wildlife Service, this workshop involved several engaging activities and discussions that demonstrated the importance of diversity in conservation fields, as well as the PARC network.

-Inclusion, equity, and diversity presentation: To set a tone of inclusion at PARC’s regional meetings, the DEITT developed an oral presentation to (1) define inclusion, equity, and diversity; (2) highlight the strengths of inclusion, equity, and diversity in relation to PARC’s mission and conservation in general; and (3) update PARC members with progress and projects put forth by the DEITT.
-So far, the presentation has reached Northeast and Southwest PARC, PARC’s Federal Agency Steering Committee, and the US Forest Service (USFS).
-Plans are in place to increase accessibility of the presentation via online platforms.
+Inclusion, equity, and diversity presentation: To set a tone of inclusion at PARC’s regional meetings, the DEITT developed an oral presentation to (1) define inclusion, equity, and diversity; (2) highlight the strengths of inclusion, equity, and diversity in relation to PARC’s mission and conservation; and (3) update PARC members with progress and projects put forth by the DEITT.
+So far, the presentation has reached Northeast, Southwest, Michigan, and Ohio PARC; PARC’s Federal Agency Steering Committee; and the US Forest Service.
+Please use our presentation in whatever way you find most useful.
+We simply ask you retain PARC logos on slides.
+Slides that need to be modified based on presenter or region and slides that can be exchanged have indicators in the notes.
+Please see the notes section of each slide for an example script as well.
+Link to Presentation

 Regional meeting breakout session: In addition to a presentation, the DEITT led a breakout session at the Northeast PARC meeting in 2018 to facilitate discussions about the role of personal identity in conservation science and management.
 The session attracted 15 attendants and provided a successful template for future breakout sessions at other regional meetings.